minagawah/iced-dynamic-import-sample/README.md

 Well, it did compile successfully when the target was not for `wasm32-unknown-unknown`, but for `wasm32-unknown-unknown`, I still get the error...

+Maybe [this](https://github.com/gfx-rs/wgpu-rs/wiki/Running-on-the-Web-with-WebGPU-and-WebGL) would help, but I am not sure...

 &nbsp;